jaredlknowlton81/LIOS---Opensource/README.md

 Hermes coordinates them.

-AI helps reason about what they should do.
+AI helps reason about what they might do.

 The Ledger provides context.